 So you have to decide what is the best choice for you depending on your programming skills and on the way you want to face the markets, so personally I don’t see an obstacle having to pay for the license of the platform and for data feed because this a costs, the considered part of my infrastructure.

-Obviously if you have small capital you can not afford a license of a software and you can not afford real time data feed subscription then Metatrader can be a good choice, this is clear.
+Obviously, if you have small capital you can not afford a license of software and you can not afford real-time data feed subscription then Metatrader can be a good choice, this is clear.